 Special categories of personal data

-We may collect social categories of Personal data which includes information about your health, social and cultural circumstances where that is necessary for us to provide our services to you.
+We may collect social categories of personal data which includes information about your health, social and cultural circumstances where that is necessary for us to provide our services to you.

 Examples of where we might collect and use such data are where we provide you with accommodation or services adapted to your needs, or services to support you in maintaining your tenancy.

 We may also collect information about criminal convictions and offences where that is relevant to your use of our services or housing provided by us.